jojozhuang/jojozhuang.github.io/_posts/2016-02-10-setting-up-java-development-environment.md

 tags: [VirtualBox, Ubuntu, Tomcat, Eclipse, JDK]
 ---

-> Setup JAVA development environment with the most popular OS, web server, IDE, etc.
+> Setup Java development environment with the most popular OS, web server, IDE, etc.

 We will use the following free softwares/tools.
 * VirtualBox - Oracle VirtualBox is a cross-platform virtualization application.
 We will use it to host our Ubuntu system.